| Description |

 in terms of these definitions.
 An OsidManager

-or OsidProxyManager is retrieved
+or OsidProxyManager is retrieved from the

-from the OsidRuntimeManager for a given
+OsidRuntimeManager for a given service.
+Both

-describing what they support in the OsidProfile.
+they support in the OsidProfile.

 OsidSessions are created from the

 OsidManager.
-OsidSessions
+OsidSessions tend

-tend to be organized along clusters of like-functionality.
+to be organized along clusters of like-functionality.

-Lookup-oriented sessions retrieve OsidObjects.
+Lookup-oriented sessions retrieve OsidObjects

-Return of multiple OsidObjects is
+.
+Return of multiple OsidObjects is done via

-done via the OsidList.
-Search-oriented
+the OsidList.
+Search-oriented sessions

-sessions retrieve OsidObjects through
+retrieve OsidObjects through searches

-searches provided through the OsidQuery and
+provided through the OsidQuery and

 OsidSearch interfaces.